ownlytics/mcptix/test-coverage-plan.md

 The only uncovered branches are at lines 326 and 406, which are edge cases in the error handling logic.

-### 1.4. src/mcp/resources.ts
+### 1.4. src/mcp/resources.ts (✅ 100% Line Coverage, 100% Branch Coverage)

-This file likely contains resource definitions for the MCP server.
+This file contains resource definitions for the MCP server.

-**Testing Strategy:**
+**Implementation Status: COMPLETED**

+A comprehensive test suite has been implemented for this file with 15 test cases covering:

-- Test each resource function individually
+- All resource handlers (list_resources, list_resource_templates, read_resource)
-- Mock any external dependencies
+- All resource URI patterns (tickets://all, tickets://status/{status}, tickets://id/{id})
-- Test both success and error paths
+- Success and error paths for each handler
-- Test input validation and edge cases
+- Input validation and edge cases
+- Error handling for invalid URIs, unknown protocols, and unexpected errors
+- Both Error and non-Error object error handling

 ### 1.5. src/mcp/debug-logger.ts (✅ 98.38% Line Coverage, 64.28% Branch Coverage)